LRYMND/v-link/README.md

 ## 07 | Audio

+The current solution for getting audio to work in cars, which don't have a factory aux, is a [small module](https://www.tindie.com/products/justtech/aux-input-volvo-v50-s40-c30-c70-xc90/) from Lithuania.
-There are a couple of ways to use the raspberry as an audio source for your car speakers now.
-I propose a [small module](https://www.tindie.com/products/justtech/aux-input-volvo-v50-s40-c30-c70-xc90/) from Lithuania with which you can mod your radio to add an aux port.
+This module is a mod for the radio to add an aux port.
 There is also a Bluetooth version available but since the phone is already wirelessly connected to the Carlinkit adapter dongle, an aux-cable seems pretty clean and less prone to failure.

 ### > Note:

 This is no advertisement, just a clean and simple solution IMO.
+And since MOST-Bus is supported through the PiMost from ModernDayMods, it might be possible to send audio over the MOST network in the future.
+This is still under investigation.
+Feel free to join the Discord Server if you want to participate in the development.

 ---